 This draft guideline is based on scientific evidence current as of February 2020.

 The draft guideline was developed by the Guidelines and Protocols Advisory Committee in collaboration with Provincial Laboratory Medicine Services.

 For more information about how BC Guidelines are developed, refer to the GPAC Handbook available at BCGuidelines.ca: GPAC Handbook.

 THE GUIDELINES AND PROTOCOLS ADVISORY COMMITTEE

 The principles of the Guidelines and Protocols Advisory Committee are to:

-Disclaimer The Clinical Practice Guidelines (the "Guidelines") have been developed by the Guidelines and Protocols Advisory Committee on behalf of the Medical Services Commission.
-The Guidelines are intended to give an understanding of a clinical problem and outline one or more preferred approaches to the investigation and management of the problem.
-The Guidelines are not intended as a substitute for the advice or professional judgment of a health care professional, nor are they intended to be the only approach to the management of clinical problems.
+The Clinical Practice Guidelines (the guidelines) have been developed by the guidelines and Protocols Advisory Committee on behalf of the Medical Services Commission.
+The guidelines are intended to give an understanding of a clinical problem, and outline one or more preferred approaches to the investigation and management of the problem.
+The guidelines are not intended as a substitute for the advice or professional judgment of a health care professional, nor are they intended to be the only approach to the management of clinical problem.
 We cannot respond to patients or patient advocates requesting advice on issues related to medical conditions.
 If you need medical advice, please contact a health care professional.